 Introduction to basic intaglio printmaking procedures including etching, engraving, and collograph.

-163. Puppetry (See also Drama 163) (4)
+163ab.
+Puppetry (See also Drama 163ab)

 The design and construction of puppets and puppet theatres; techniques in manipulation and puppet play production; the survey and adaptation of appropriate literature to the puppet stage; performance experience in creative puppetry.
-(Credit for this course will be granted in either Art 163 or Drama 163 but not both.
-May not be repeated.